zcylla/docker-hy.github.io/part1.md

 Go to <https://hub.docker.com/> to create an account.
 You can configure docker hub to build your images for you, but using `push` works as well.

-Lets publish the youtube-dl image.
+Lets publish the web-screenshot image.
 Log in and navigate to your [dashboard](https://hub.docker.com/) and press Create Repository.
 The namespace can be either your personal account or an organization account.
-For now lets stick to personal accounts and write something descriptive such as youtube-dl to repository name.
+For now lets stick to personal accounts and write something descriptive such as web-screenshot to repository name.
 We'll need to remember it in part 2.

 Set visibility to public.
-Free accounts have access to 1 free private repository.
+Free accounts have access to 1 free private repository, let's not waste it here.

 > In the past organization accounts had 0 free private repositories and accounts can be converted into organization accounts.
 This would lead to 1/0 private repositories for organization accounts if account had private repository before conversion.

 Next we need to rename the image:

-`docker tag youtube-dl <username>/<repositoryname>`
+`docker tag web-screenshot <username>/<repositoryname>`

 And the last thing we need is to authenticate our push by logging in: